superdiana/conversation-docs/README.md

-# A Jekyll site to host the API SDK documentation for JS, Android, and iOS
+# A static site to host the API SDK documentation for JS, Android, and iOS

 # Run locally

-* `$ gem install jekyll bundler`
-* `$ bundle exec jekyll serve`
+Open the repo in your browser or preferred text editor

 # Making changes

-To change the homepage modify `_layouts/home.html`

-To change the Android, iOS, or JS docs, only touch the top level folders, not the ones in the `_site` folder
+Once you push a new commit, the new site will automatically be deployed.